Back in 2015 I’d been in SEO for just over a year, and until that point it was all about writing as much content as possible.

 And I don’t want to miss a thing”

-That of course is the lyrics of Aerosmith’s tear-jerking soundtrack to the 1998 blockbuster Armageddon.
+Those, of course, are the lyrics of Aerosmith’s tear-jerking soundtrack to the 1998 blockbuster Armageddon.

 Pretty much sums up the SEO industry’s reaction to Google’s Mobilegeddon update in 2015.